Terms & Definitions

 HELICAL SPRING WASHER

 A split type of spring washer whose purpose is to prevent self-loosening of the nut or the bolt.
 The idea or principle behind the helical spring washer is for one end of the tang of the washer to indent into the fastener (the nut or bolt head) and the other into the joint surface so that any loosening rotation is prevented.
-This type of washer is sometimes called a spring lock washer or sometimes a standard lock washer.
+This type of washer is sometimes called a spring lock washer or standard lock washer.

-HIGH STRENGTH FRICTION GRIP BOLTS
+HIGH-STRENGTH FRICTION GRIP BOLTS